Stefan Hierländer: Club career

 On 31 May 2014, he signed a two-year contract with RB Leipzig.

-On 9 May 2018 he scored the only goal as Sturm Graz best Red Bull Salzburg in extra time to win the 2017/18 Austrian Cup.
+On 9 May 2018, he scored the only goal as Sturm Graz beat Red Bull Salzburg in extra time to win the 2017–18 Austrian Cup.

-International
+International career

 Hierländer got his first call up to the senior Austria side after Guido Burgstaller withdrew through injury for 2018 FIFA World Cup qualifiers against Wales and Georgia in September 2017.
 He finally made a debut in the national team on 27 March 2018 in a 4–0 win against Luxembourg.